louisja1/RS-repair/README.md

 # The Cost of Representation by Subset Repairs
-This is the github repository for paper "The Cost of Representation by Subset Repairs".
-This version is only for the reviewers.
+This is the github repository for paper "The Cost of Representation by Subset Repairs" to appear at VLDB 2025

 ## Project Structure
 + `data/`: a folder containing the input datas (input relations, FD sets, RCs).
 There are two examples for a demo below stored in `data/example/` and `data/example2/` respectively.
 There are also our input datas for the experiments in `data/input_data_acs/` and `data/input_data_compas/` (detailed explanation below).